 Continuing with the theme of the London Stock Exchange, I recently published an article on special purpose acquisition companies (SPACs).
 SPACs are shell companies incorporated and listed with the singular purpose of acquiring another company or business.
 They have been viewed as a mechanism through which private companies can more easily float.
 My paper, using the US market as a foundation, critically analyses the use of SPACs and the manner in which the UK market will develop following revisions to the Main Market's Listing Rules.
-I have also recently co-authored two papers.
+I am continuing my research in this area, expanding my study to Euronext Amsterdam, which has dominated the European market for SPAC listings.
+I have also recently co-authored four papers.
 Firstly, a published paper evaluating the recent round of primary markets reforms in the UK, and the propensity for those reforms to resuscitate the London Stock Exchange.
 The paper additionally investigates the reasons for the secular decline of the London Stock Exchange and the potential for a renaissance.
-Secondly, I have a co-authored working paper assessing whether it is time to abolish the UK Corporate Governance Code.
+Secondly, I have a co-authored a paper assessing whether it is time to abolish the UK Corporate Governance Code.
 The paper forms part of my current portfolio of research seeking ways in which to reinvigorate the London Stock Exchange, and it provides evidence that the UK Corporate Governance Code may now be more of a hinderance rather than a benefit to UK listed companies.
-The paper has gained significant traction in the media and amongst policy circles, and I am continuing, with my coauthor, to research the factors impacting the health of the London Stock Exchange.
-My current research also focuses on private equity, since the rise of private equity has an indirect impact in the public markets, and on what possible reforms could work more effectively to attract companies to the London Stock Exchange, allow them to flourish and keep them there over the long-term.
+The paper has gained significant traction in the media and amongst policy circles.
+The final two co-authored papers take a deep dive into the potential reasons for the decline of the London Stock Exchange as an equity market, and the historical impact of law and regulation on the UK's equity markets.
+I am continuing, with my co-author, to research the factors impacting the health of the London Stock Exchange.
+My current research also focuses on private equity, since the rise of private equity has an indirect impact on the public markets, and on what possible reforms could work more effectively to attract companies to the London Stock Exchange, allow them to flourish and keep them there over the long-term.

-I have also completed research, unrelated to dual-class stock, into the UK's Stewardship Code.
+I have also completed research into the UK's Stewardship Code.
 The Stewardship Code encourages asset managers and asset owners to, inter alia, steward and engage with the firms in which they invest.
 The Stewardship Code was substantially up-dated in 2020, after the previous version of the Code attracted significant criticism, and my research assesses the propensity for the new version to more effectively encourage the issuer-specific engagement originally envisaged by the Code.
 The research scrutinises the Code by focusing on the legal, regulatory and commercial incentives, or lack thereof, for asset managers to undertake issuer-specific engagement.
 The paper also discusses hedge fund activism, and the likelihood for asset managers generally to exercise holistic-risk engagement of portfolio companies, including in relation to ESG factors.